Foreign Data Wrappers: S3, Iceberg & Delta Lake

 );

-For publicly accessible buckets, the user mapping credentials are optional.
+For publicly accessible buckets, the user mapping credentials are optional — the remote server access works without authentication.

 Now create a foreign table.
-The DIR option points to the S3 prefix and FORMAT specifies the file type:
+The DIR option points to the S3 prefix and FORMAT specifies the file type — note that column names and types must match the actual remote schema:

 CREATE FOREIGN TABLE sales_data (